On Harnessing Idle Compute at the Edge for Foundation Model Training: Evaluation

-\mypar{Matching multiple GPU performance} We show that \sys can match the performance of multi-GPU cloud training, as shown in~\autoref{fig:eval-e2e-lat-multi}.
+\mypar{Cloud-comparable multi-GPU performance} We next compare \sys against multi-GPU cloud training under the same matched-resource methodology, as shown in~\autoref{fig:eval-e2e-lat-multi}.
 Based on the device counts used in~\autoref{fig:eval-e2e-lat}, we scale out the number of edge devices proportionally to the number of cloud GPUs used in each system.
-Baseline methods, which are primarily limited by AllReduce and AlltoAll communication overhead, fail to benefit from increased number of devices and thus exhibit significantly lower performance in this setting.
-While load balancing becomes slightly more challenging for \sys due to increased device heterogeneity at larger scales, it maintains end-to-end training performance within a 2× margin of multi-GPU cloud setups.
+Baseline methods, which are primarily limited by AllReduce and AlltoAll communication overhead, fail to benefit from the increased number of devices and therefore exhibit significantly lower performance in this setting.
+While load balancing becomes slightly more challenging for \sys at larger scales because heterogeneity grows, it maintains per-batch runtime within a 2× margin of multi-GPU cloud setups.

 \mypar{Memory consumption per device} We evaluate peak memory consumption during training using \sys.
 The result is shown in~\autoref{fig:eval-e2e-memory}.
 We observe that \sys can scale to all types of models (including those exceeding 30B parameters), with its ability to cap memory consumption at device limit.
 The reason is that GEMMs in \sys are partitioned at fine granularity, so the amount of data received can be tuned to each device.
 The memory of baselines increases linearly with model size, with DTFM consuming more memory than others.
 Although 8192 devices are provided, DP+PP in DTFM allows a maximum of 4096 devices to be used for OPT-1.3B, still resulting in larger memory consumption for each layer.
 Alpa can reduce this with TP, but for models greater than 30B parameters, the large optimizer size and intermediate size, which has to stay on device, still exceeds the device capability.
 Alpa, in such a case, needs two times more devices to support the same size model as \sys.